limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ### Directory/File Enumeration

 Now that I've gotten over the first hurdle, let's use `dirbuster` to enumerate what are the available directories/files.
-But first, we need to set up the proxy in `dirbuster` like so.
+But first, we need to set up the proxy in `dirbuster`.

 ![screenshot-3](/assets/images/posts/pinkys-palace-walkthrough/screenshot-3.png)